We are Revolut Limited and our address is 7 Westferry Circus, Canary Wharf, London, E14 4HD, United Kingdom. We are in charge of Revolut Junior.

 You can trust us to look after your data.
 There are laws that make sure we protect it and can’t use it for anything that is bad for you.

-Your parent or guardian opened your Revolut Junior account for you and they can check how you use your account, what you’re spending your money on and how much money is in your account (so they know when to top it up).
-This means that your parent or guardian can see your data.
+Your parent or guardian opened your Revolut Junior account for you and they, and your co-parent (if you have one), can check how you use your account, what you’re spending your money on and how much money is in your account (so they know when to top it up).
+This means that your parent or guardian, and your co-parent (if you have one), can see your data.
 We can also see your data because we need to use it to run your account.
 We do not want other people or companies to see your data if you do not want them to.

 Think about something that means a lot to you – maybe it’s your favourite toy or your mobile phone.
 You wouldn’t want someone to use it if you didn’t say they could.
 If you let someone use it, you’d want to know what they are using it for, that they are looking after it, and that they’ll tell you if something happens to it.
 You’d also want them to ask you before they let someone else use it, and to give it back to you if you ask for it.
 We treat your data as being that important to you.